-At Bramingham Primary, we believe the biggest impact on the learning of a child is a strong working relationship between home and school..
+At Bramingham we believe the biggest impact on the learning of a child is a strong working relationship between home and school..

 We usually carry out a home visit to each family in order to get to know you and your child.
 Throughout the year, there will be many opportunities for you to find out more about how your child learns in school.
-These opportunities will include parents' evenings and workshops.
+These opportunities will include parents evenings, workshops and time in class.
 Once the children have had time to settle into school life, we welcome parents as classroom helpers, by arrangement.
 Staff are always willing to arrange a time to meet, should you have anything you wish to discuss and can also be contacted, directly, via email.